fl3a/static_403_blocker/README.md

 Block unwanted scanner and crawler traffic on static websites by pre-creating forbidden files and directories with restrictive permissions.

+The `blocklist.txt` is a living document: it grows continuously as recurring unwanted requests are identified in server logs.
+The version included in this repository is kept up to date, reflecting the current protection rules in active use.

 This script helps reduce 404 log noise and proactively denies access to known attack vectors such as `.env`, `/wp-login.php`, or `/vendor/` without relying on `.htaccess`